 2. Or You Can't Feel Your Strings At All

-Alternately, if you can’t find your strings, this could mean that your IUD has moved further up into your uterus, dragging the strings along with it.
+Alternately, if you can’t find your strings, this could mean that your IUD has moved further up into your uterus.
 "The major thing that I would say that people should be concerned about [is] if, for example, they can't find their strings all of a sudden," Dr. Minkin says.

 3. You Can Feel The IUD In Your Cervix